top of page

 Objective: To strengthen the muscles used in speech.

-How to Do It: Activities like blowing bubbles, blowing a whistle, or blowing on a pinwheel require control of breath, which is crucial for speech.
-These fun activities can also help in prolonging the duration of sounds.
+How to Do It: Engage in activities like blowing bubbles, using a whistle, or blowing on a pinwheel.
+These activities require breath control, which is crucial for speech.
+They also help in extending the duration of sounds, making it an enjoyable experience.

 5. Tongue Twisters